Arts & Life

 In partnership with Bold Commerce, the Free Press is hosting the listing service buylocal.ly on our site.
 This free directory enables businesses still operating to provide details on how to order and what pick-up and delivery options are available.

-Assiniboia Downs: Opened its 2020 thoroughbred racing season on May 25 without fans in the stands.
+Assiniboia Downs: Opened its 2020 thoroughbred racing season without fans in the stands.

 High school athletics: Cancelled.